splunk/public-o11y-docs/gdi/monitors-databases/mysql.rst

 .. meta::
    :description: Use this Splunk Observability Cloud integration for the MySQL monitor.
 See benefits, install, configuration, and metrics

-.. note:: The Smart Agent receiver used with the MySQL monitor type is deprecated.
+.. note:: The Smart Agent receiver used with the MySQL monitor type is now deprecated.

-   Use the :ref:`MySQL receiver <_sql>` to retrieve metrics instead.
+   Use the :ref:`MySQL receiver < _sql>` to retrieve metrics instead.

 The
 :ref:`Splunk Distribution of OpenTelemetry Collector <otel-intro>`